GCristianA/BugReports/README.md

 5.Enter the insured person data.

-6. Reach the FATCA/DAC/CRS introduction and select “PJ” in the Contractor Type field.
+6.Reach the FATCA/DAC/CRS introduction and select “PJ” in the Contractor Type field.

 **Expected Result:** You should be able to complete the Contractor CAEN Code field after selecting the previous option.